SadisticSun/BE-assessment-2/README.md

 Besides ease of use, MongoDB is famous for its insanely fast performance compared to standard SQL databases.
 I could have opted for a SQL or PostgreSQL database, but those excel in relational data.
 Since this application contains no relational data, Mongo was a great choice too.

+### Frontend
+The app runs completely without client-side JavaScript.
+For styling, I used the fabulous [Bulma](https://bulma.io/) prototyping CSS framework for simple styling as the focus of this course was not on styling and frontend development.
+Bulma works great for quick prototypes like this application, but lacks a bit of the robustness that Bootstrap or Foundation have.
 ## What have I learned?

 ### Implementing MVC